MeghanaDarla99/life-expectancy-global-insights/README.md

 ## Contact

-For questions or suggestions, please contact [Sushruthi Panakanti](https://github.com/psushruthi) at spanakan@iu.edu
+For questions or suggestions, please contact [Sushruthi Panakanti](https://github.com/psushruthi) at spanakan@iu.edu or [Meghana Darla](github.com/MeghanaDarla99) at mdarla@emory.edu.

 Thank you.